 Summary:

-The city of Deer Isle, Maine is home to two schools: Deer Isle-Stonington Elementary School and Deer Isle-Stonington High School, both part of the Deer Isle-Stonington Central School District.
-While the elementary school has a 1-star rating, the high school stands out with a higher 3-star rating and stronger academic performance, ranking 55th out of 121 Maine high schools.
+The city of Deer Isle, Maine is home to two schools: Deer Isle-Stonington Elementary School and Deer Isle-Stonington High School, which are part of the Deer Isle-Stonington Central School District.
+While the high school stands out with a relatively high 4-year graduation rate and better performance on state assessments, particularly in mathematics, both schools face challenges in terms of academic proficiency and student engagement.

 Thank you for your feedback!